-Why Water and Wind Are Complementary
+Why Water and Wind are Complementary

-Here are a few key concepts to help us understand
+Here are a few key concepts to help us understand why water and wind are complementary.

 Installed capacity